strauberly/Jeep-API/README.md

 ---

+-24 Apr 2022-

+- Discussed spring mapping based on component scan and implemented logger with Lombok @Slf4j as an info logger.
+Intending to research more for connections to l4J.

+- Implemented debug logger.

+- Altered test to expect a list of jeep objects which it currently fails as expected.
+- Created yaml file for debug configuration
+- Discussed need for arg constructors when implementing spring builder
+- Discussed dependency injection and inversion of control
+- Discussed interface driven development and benefits.
+- Talked about definitions of controller , service and DAO layers
+- How @Autowired is needed for injection and that it requires a bean or managed object instance
+- Discussed DAO a bit more JDBC, connection pools and transaction managers.
+- Added mysql driver and jdbc driver to pom and added to our yaml configuration file.

+---

 -18 Apr 2022-

 Implemented API documentation with Swagger.
 Created controllers and mapped them to end point.
 ---
 -15 Apr 2022-